martinvrbka/engeto_project_3/README.md

-File works as a vote results scraper.
+File works as a election vote results scraper.
 It takes district name and returns it's election results.
 Main URL used takes results from 2017 elections.

 Libaries used are saved in requrements.txt and can be installed by using: